HomeTrue North Blog

 9. Saint Paul Street (Rue Saint-Paul)

-With its mix of old and new buildings, art galleries, and trendy shops, the street is a great place to experience the unique charm of Old Montreal.
-People who want to learn more about the history and culture of the street can go on a guided tour.
+One of the oldest streets in Montreal, Saint Paul Street is also considered one of the prettiest.
+With its mix of old and new buildings, art galleries, and trendy shops, it is a great place to soak up the unique charms of Old Montreal.
+The area is home to the Bonsecours Market and the Notre-Dame De-Bonsecours Chapel.

 Saint Paul Street is easy to get to by car, bike, public transportation, or on foot.
-There is no charge.
-People can spend about one to two hours walking around, shopping, and eating on the street.
+People usually spend a couple hours walking around and shopping here, plus there are many great restaurants.

 Saint Paul Street in Montreal, people walk past old European style buildings, flags, and shop signage